gadimbaylisahil/devdocs/docs/coursera/understanding-financial-markets.md

 Active Managers: aim to beat the return of the market index or benchmark Passive Managers: aim to replicate the market index or benchmark

 http://people.stern.nyu.edu/adamodar/New_Home_Page/background/portmgmt.htm

+## Module 2

+- [Money Instruments](https://www.thebalance.com/money-market-instruments-types-role-in-financial-crisis-3305528) is not equalent of currency but traded

+- [Net Present Value](https://www.investopedia.com/terms/n/npv.asp) - simple rule when investing in projects to calculate net present value and invest in positive ones